kmoy1/CheapestNetwork/README.md

 # Cheapest Network Algorithm

-Files:
-- `parse.py`: functions to read/write inputs and outputs
-- `solver.py`: where you should be writing your code to solve inputs
-- `utils.py`: contains functions to compute cost and validate NetworkX graphs
-- `phase1.py`: creates the 25, 50, 100 vertex inputs

 Algorithm finds the minimum dominating set of a graph G that minimizes average pairwise distance.

 Formally, let G = (V,E) be a positive weighted, connected, undirected graph.
 We would like to find a subgraph T of